kudobuilder/kudo/keps/0029-operator-dependencies.md

 In the first step we build a dependency graph.
 A set of all graph vertices (which are task-operators) `S` is defined as `S = {AA, BB, CC, EE, GG}`.
 A transitive relationship `R` between the vertices is defined as `(a, b) ∈ S` meaning that _`a` needs `b` deployed first_.
 The transitive relationship for the above example is: `R = { (AA,BB), (AA,CC), (BB,EE), (BB,GG) }`.
 The resulting topological order `O` is therefor `O = (EE, GG, BB, CC, AA)` which has no cycles.

 The instance controller (IC) then traverses the dependency graph in the evaluation order `O` and executes each vertex.
-Practically this means creating a corresponding `Instance` resource (`Operator` and `OperatorVersion` already exist) and wait for it to become healthy, meaning that its `deploy` plan was executed successfully.
+Practically this means removing the inactive annotation for the corresponding `Instance` resource and wait for it to become healthy, meaning that its `deploy` plan was executed successfully.
 KUDO manager already has [health check](https://github.com/kudobuilder/kudo/blob/master/pkg/engine/health/health.go#L78) for `Instance` resources implemented.
 We would additionally add the top-level `Instance` reference (e.g. `AA`) to the `ownerReferences` list of each dependency `Instance` (e.g. `BB`).
 This would help with determining which `Instance` belongs to which operator and additionally help us with [operator uninstalling](#uninstalling).

 The status of the execution can be seen as usual as part of the `Instance.Status`.
 We could additionally forward the status of a dependency `Instance` to the top-level `Instance.Status` to simplify the overview.

-Note that in the above example could not depend on the same `Instance` as it will create a dependency cycle.
-So if e.g. `EE` and `CC` are instances of the same `OperatorVersion`, they must use distinct names and will be installed as two separate `Instances`.
+Note that in the above example if e.g. `EE` and `CC` task-operators reference the same operator package they must use distinct instance names `spec.instanceName` so that two separate `Instance`s are deployed.
+Otherwise, the dependency graph will have a cycle.

-##### Dependencies Parameterization
+##### Dependencies Parametrization

 First, we need to provide parameters to different operators separately.
 For individual parameters (`-p` option) we can use namespaced names e.g. `-p <instanceName>.<key>=<value>`.
-For the parameter files (`--parameterFile` option) we could extend `parameterFile` schema (which is currently a simple map) with top-level fields e.g.:
+For the parameter files (`--parameterFile` option) we could either extend the `parameterFile` schema (which is currently a simple map) with top-level fields e.g.:

 ```yaml
 apiVersion: v1beta1